ronaldoussoren/altgraph/doc/dot.rst

 .. method:: edge_style(head, tail, \**attr)

    Sets the style of an edge to the given attributes.
-The edge must be present in the dotty representation of the graph, it is not possible to add new edges using this method.
+The edge will be added to the graph when it isn't already present, but *head* and *tail* must both be valid nodes.

    See `Valid Attributes`_ for more information about the attributes.